Lady Eli: Pedigree

 Lady Eli was sired by Divine Park, winner of the Metropolitan Handicap, when he was standing at Airdrie Stud in Kentucky.
 Divine Park was sold to Korea at the beginning of 2016.

-Lady Eli's dam is Sacre Coeur, who had already produced graded stakes winner Bizzy Caroline.
-Sacre Coeur is from a highly distinguished family, tracing back through the Aga Khan's Khazeen.
-Even further back, the family has produced numerous group winners, including Blushing Groom, King Kamehameha and Mill Reef.
+Lady Eli's dam is Sacre Coeur, who had already produced Bizzy Caroline.
+Sacre Coeur is from a well known family, notably related to Aga Khan's Khazeen.
+The family has had other race horses, such as Blushing Groom, King Kamehameha and Mill Reef.

 Lady Eli is inbred 5 × 4 to Nijinsky, meaning Nijinsky appears once in the fifth generation and once in the fourth generation of her pedigree.
 She is also inbred 5 × 5 × 6 × 5 to Northern Dancer, sire of Nijinsky and also El Gran Senor and Danzig.